REST Request Step

 Test the Request

 Section titled “Test the Request”- Send Test Request fires the request with your current settings and shows the live response inline, so you can confirm the call works before saving.
+(This sends a single request; pagination runs only when the step executes.)

 - Copy as curl copies an equivalent curl command to the clipboard for sharing or debugging (with secrets masked).